jj871020/IoT_Models_implementation_Jooik_NIST/README.md

-CQL implementation of IoT model
+CQL implementation of IoT schemas

 CQL IDE available at https://www.categoricaldata.net/download for executing the .cql file.